EPiC-2023/EPiC-2023-additional-testing/README.md

 You can get conda (we recommend miniconda) from [anaconda project website](https://docs.conda.io/en/latest/miniconda.html)

-To create the conda environment named `epic_scoring` and activate it, run the following code.
+To create the conda environment named `epic` and activate it, run the following code.
 Omit this step if you don't need a separate environment.
 ```
-conda create -n epic_scoring python=3.11 pip
+conda create -n epic python=3.11 pip
-conda activate epic_scoring
+conda activate epic
 ```

 To run the code you need libraries that do not come preinstalled.
 To install them run: